timescale/docs/timescale-cloud/ingest-data.md

     such as Kafka

 <highlight type="note">
-Before you begin, make sure you have [created your MST service](/create-a-service/), and can connect to it using `psql`.
+Before you begin, make sure you have [created your Timescale Cloud service](/create-a-service/), and can connect to it using `psql`.
 </highlight>